Scholarship Program

 The ASC Scholarship Program began in 2017 by the late Rusty Thompson, former President of Evans Adhesive, beloved member of the ASC Board of Directors, and a friend and mentor to many in the adhesive industry.
-In 2024 the program was renamed in Rusty's honor.
+He strongly believed in assisting the next generation with achieving their collegiate goals in pursuit of their future career objectives.

 To be considered for scholarship funds through the ASC Scholarship Program, candidates must: